eiwosstdma/easy-crypt/README.md

   - if --noclip, send the value to the clipboard (True by default),
   - if --output, send the value to a target file
   - if --purge, delete the value

+- sync string [ --force<boolean>, --purge<boolean> ]
+  - Sync data of a given table, or all if '*'
+  - if --force, use the given string to set the target
+  - if --purge,